nyantropy/Gravitas/ARCHITECTURE.md

 ## 1. Overview

-Gravitas is a C++20 modular game engine built around a two-tier ECS (Entity-Component-System) architecture.
+Gravitas is a C++20 modular application engine built around a two-tier ECS (Entity-Component-System) architecture.
 The engine separates simulation logic from optional feature modules such as rendering, physics, tooling, and future audio, and provides a fixed-timestep simulation loop decoupled from the render frame rate.

 **Core philosophy:**
-- ECS-first: all game state lives in components, all behavior lives in systems
+- ECS-first: all application state lives in components, all behavior lives in systems
 - Strict separation between CPU logic and GPU state
 - Modular subsystems assembled through explicit engine and scene feature hooks
 - Registered scenes are factories; only the active scene owns runtime ECS/GPU state